 Fred is survived by his wife Lynne Wolfe of Woolwich; his three children Heather Reedy of Waterloo, Montana, Allin Kahrl of Kalamazoo, Michigan, and Andrew Kahrl of Bath, Maine; five grandchildren, a step-daughter, two step-grandchildren, two step-great grandchildren, 11 nieces and nephews, 18 great nieces and great nephews, and many more beloved family and friends.

-We will have a Celebration of Life for Fred at a future date, when it is safe for people to travel safely, and gather to remember him.
+A Celebration of Life for Fred will be held at 1 P.M. on Saturday July 24, 2021 at Grace Episcopal Church, Washington St., Bath.
 In lieu of flowers, please consider a donation to Grace Episcopal Church, Friends of Seguin, or the Maine Maritime Museum.

 Arrangements are by Daigle Funeral Home, 819 High Street, Bath, 04530.
 Condolences may be made online at www.Daiglefuneralhome.com.